laro/Cilia/6 .../4 Discarded Ideas.md

 ### Literals
 - `true`, `false` are Bool
 - `Null` could be the null pointer, and `NullType` its type.
-    - Shorter and more similar to C `NULL`.
+    - Shorter and more similar to `NULL` in C.

 ### Signed Size